PaulMatencio/Neighbourhood-map-5.1-Project/README.md

   There are 5 hard coded locations in Paris, only 1 is selected by default.
 User can select them one by one afterwards using the search box.
 Moreover, as stated above, user can add/remove new locations using the Search Box as mentioned above.

-  user can use the Location list to navigate betwwen locations.
-The center of the map will changed accordingly.
+  User can use the Location list to navigate betwwen locations.
+When a location is selected, it will be put on top of the list,  markers, places view list and the center of the map will changed accordingly.

   To select/deselect a location you must ** click on the label of that location.
-Checking/unchecking is not enough. ** To add a new location, use the SEARCH BOX ( type in the new location prefixed by a double colon :. ** The new location will be placed on top of the existing list of locations. **
+Checking/unchecking is not enough. ** To add a new location, use the SEARCH BOX (** type in at lew two keywords separated **.
+The new location will be placed on top of the LOCATIONs LIST. **
   To delete a new location, click on the remove button on the right of the location label.
 This button is shown when user pass the mouse over the label.

-  When user deselect a location, all markers (map) and places (list view) of that location will be hidden.
-When a location is selected, markers and places will be displayed again.
+  When user deselect a location, all markers (map) and places (list view) of that location will be removed.

 * CATEGORIES LIST ( User can filter and select multiple place categories)